microsoft/FigmaSharp/README.md

 # FigmaSharp UI Kit

-FigmaSharp UI kit adds tools to generate easy Views of your favorite GUI Frameworks(like Forms, Wpf, WinForms) as demand.
+FigmaSharp UI kit adds tools to generate easy Views of your favorite GUI Frameworks(like Forms, WPF, WinForms) as demand.

 All this code platform specific is included in FigmaSharp.Cocoa library, this provides some extension methods to generate dynamically NSViews on the fly based in our provided model.